 - Slower runners or walkers must start from the rear of the field

-- Keep to the left of the course to allow people to pass on the right
+- Keep to the right on the course to allow people to pass on the left

 - No running in the opposite direction at any time